2024 United States presidential election in Georgia: Voting rule changes

 On July 29, 2024, the state added another way to cancel a voter's registration through an online portal, which has drawn criticism from groups like Fair Fight Action, who worried that it would be abused.
 By August 5, cybersecurity researcher Jason Parker discovered a vulnerability in Georgia's voter cancellation portal that allowed users to bypass the requirement for a driver's license number, enabling the submission of voter registration cancellations with minimal, publicly available information.
 The discovery drew attention to weaknesses in the system and the importance of continued efforts to secure election infrastructure.

-In August 2024, the Georgia State Elections Board enacted two new rules that could deputize local election officials more discretion on whether they certify the election, contrary to state and national precedent.
+In August 2024, the Georgia State Election Board enacted two new rules that could deputize local election officials more discretion on whether they certify the election, contrary to state and national precedent.
 The Democratic party has filed a lawsuit to stop the new rules from taking effect, which a judge agreed with on October 16, blocking the new rule.